Danucosukosuko/ChinaBroadcast-RDS-Encoder/README.md

 * It exposes a small form with the same configuration fields as the Tkinter GUI.
 Submitting the form sends a message to the main app via an internal command queue and the GUI is updated.
 * Quick actions available: `Save Config`, `Start`, `Stop`, and `Status (JSON)`.

-**Security note:** The Flask server is not hardened or authenticated — it is a convenience interface for local networks and lab use only.
-If you expose this port on an untrusted network, add authentication / a reverse proxy or firewall rules.
+**Security note:** The Flask server is not hardened or authenticated.
+It is intended as a convenience interface for local or private networks only.
+If you expose this port on an untrusted network, add authentication, a reverse proxy, or firewall rules.

 ---